IN THIS POST

 Designed for air-to-air combat, the J-10C fighter planes also have the capability to feature fourth-generation missiles, including the short-range PL-10 and the beyond-visual-range PL-15.

 Air Shows and Flypasts

-Pakistan Air Force keep on coming up with enchanting displays of air shows and flypasts.
-Almost all the active Pakistani fighter jets participate in these events.
+Pakistan Air Force keeps on coming up with enchanting displays of air shows and flypasts.
+Almost all active Pakistani fighter jets participate in these events.
 Flown by highly trained pilots, these aircraft show incredible performance showing off their capabilities as well as entertaining people.
 Normally, flypasts and air shows are organised to commemorate patriotic occasions like Pakistan Resolution Day (23rd March), Defence Day (6th September) and Independence Day (14th August), which are also normally observed as national holidays in Pakistan.

 Pakistan Air Force Museum, popularly known as PAF Museum, is one of the most popular museums in Karachi.
-It is a place where you can actually know the history of Pakistan Air force and get an up-close look at the equipment used by it to protect the airspace of Pakistan.
+It is a place where you can actually know the history of the Pakistan Air Force and get an up-close look at the equipment used by it to protect the airspace of Pakistan.
 A large number of aircraft, radars, and weapons are on display in the open-air facility surrounding the museum.

-However, the main museum building features almost all of the major fighter planes of Pakistan that have been used by Pakistan Air Force for the aerial defence of the country over the past seven decades.
+However, the main museum building features almost all of the major fighter planes of Pakistan that have been used by the Pakistan Air Force for the aerial defence of the country over the past seven decades.
 While visiting this museum in Karachi, you can know about the history of fighter jets used by armed forces around the world and take a look at their models.

 So, have you ever been to PAF Museum or an air show or a flypast?
 How was it?
 Let us know about your experience at firstname.lastname@example.org.

 Update (March 22, 2022):